 Buying a car is one of the most important decisions that many of us will make.
-The process can be a challenge, especially with so much choice and competitive deals on the market.
-What many drivers are still unaware of when searching for and deciding on a car, is their legal consumer rights.
+The process can be a challenge, especially with so much choice and plenty of competitive deals on the market.
+And one thing many drivers are still unaware of when deciding on a car is their legal consumer rights.

-If there are any problems with a car bought from a dealer (motor trader), it’s in the driver’s interest to know about their rights.
-This can help to resolve issues in the most effective ways and to the consumer’s satisfaction.
+If you face any problems with a car bought from a dealer, it’s in your interest to know your rights.
+Knowing your rights can help you to resolve issues effectively and get the desired result from any dispute you might face.

-Before we delve into the driver’s legal rights and what to do if your car has a fault after you’ve bought it from a dealer, it’s imperative to check some of the statutory rights under the Consumer Rights Act 2015.
+Before we delve into your legal rights as a driver and what to do if your car has a fault after you’ve bought it from a dealer, it’s important you check some of the statutory rights under the Consumer Rights Act 2015.

 What does the Consumer Rights Act 2015 state?

-The Act refers to the sale of both new and used cars from a dealership.
+The 2015 Consumer Rights Act refers to the sale of both new and used cars from a dealership.
 It states that the car must be:

 “of a satisfactory quality”, “fit for purpose” and “as described”.

-The consumer also has the right to reject a vehicle with any faults.
-In many cases, the consumer is entitled to a full refund within 30 days of purchase.
+You also have the right to reject a vehicle with any faults.
+In many cases, you’re entitled to a full refund within 30 days of purchase.

 Legally, you’re allowed to return a car for up to six years after purchase.
 In Scotland, this is five years since the date of first noticing the fault.
 However, a problem with a car gets difficult to prove as time goes on.
 The dealer could respond by saying that the fault is down to normal wear and tear.